KanagawaMarcos/rest-api-node/README.md

 node index.js
 ```
 ### Project Structure
- * **index.js** : Main project file, it has it's logic to create server http and https, routing system and the API services.
+ * **index.js** : Main project file, it has it initialize all the necessary files.
+ * **lib/server.js**:  It has it's logic to create server http and https, routing system and the API services.
+ * **lib/workers.js**: Contain background workers such as the one that make the health checks created by users or logging to files functions.
  * **lib/data.js** : Lib created in order to perform CRUD using the file system.
 Instead of using MongoDB, I store all of the data in a JSON file, which makes the project more straightforward to understand.
+  * **lib/log.js** : Lib created in order to perform log everything that happens in the API.
   * **lib/handlers.js** : File containing all services used by the API.
   * **lib/helpers.js** : Shared functions used across the API.
+  * **lib/config.js** : Configuration file for diferent environments such as production or development.

 ### Endpoints
  - **/ping/** :